gsusgg/ComfyUI_CozyGen/TechDoc.md

     *   **Outputs**: Has a single wildcard (`*`) output that connects to the actual input of other ComfyUI nodes, passing the value determined by the web UI.
     *   **`get_dynamic_value` Method**: Converts the `default_value` (received as a string from the node properties or the web UI) to the appropriate Python type (int, float, boolean, string) based on `param_type`.

+*   **`CozyGenImageInput`**:
+    *   **Purpose**: Provides a UI element in the frontend for image selection/upload.
+The actual image data is injected into the workflow JSON by the frontend.
+    *   **Inputs**:
+        *   `param_name` (string): A name for this image input, used by the frontend to identify and display it.
+    *   **Outputs**: Has a single `IMAGE` output.
+This output provides a placeholder image; the actual image data is handled by the frontend and injected directly into the workflow JSON.
+    *   **`load_image` Method**: Returns a blank image as a placeholder.
+The frontend is responsible for injecting the actual image data into the workflow JSON before it's sent to ComfyUI.

 *   **`CozyGenOutput`**:
     *   **Purpose**: The final node in a CozyGen workflow, responsible for saving generated images and sending real-time updates to the web UI.
     *   **Inheritance**: Extends ComfyUI's built-in `SaveImage` node.